HubSpot automation: The definitive guide for 2026

 Expert Verified

-If you’re using HubSpot, you know it’s a beast of a CRM.
-And at the heart of that beast is HubSpot automation, the engine that handles the small stuff so you can focus on what matters.
-But let’s be real, automation isn’t just about setting up simple triggers anymore.
-It’s about being smart.
+If you're using HubSpot, you know it's a powerhouse of a CRM.
+And at the heart of that system is HubSpot automation, the engine that handles the small stuff so you can focus on what matters.
+But let's be real, automation isn't just about setting up simple triggers anymore.
+It’s about being smart and scalable.

-This guide will walk you through what HubSpot automation can do, where its own tools (including its native AI) bump up against a ceiling, and how you can push past that to build a system that’s truly efficient for your business in 2025.
+This guide will walk you through what HubSpot automation can do, how to maximize its native tools (including its AI features), and how you can build a system that’s truly efficient for your business in 2026.

 What is HubSpot automation?